maxwshen/predictive-funding-challenge/README.md

 # Predictive Funding Challenge 🌱

+---

+A fork of davidgasquez's repo, resolving errors to enable it to run with 10GB RAM.

+- Chunked join on target encoding

+-

+---

 A machine learning challenge to predict relative funding between open source projects, aiming to create scalable and fair public goods funding allocation.

 ## 📦 Data